sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 ![OpenVINO GenAI Server Architecture](https://github.com/user-attachments/assets/faa394cf-4a03-48db-990e-0a44102b787d "OpenVINO GenAI Server Architecture")

-## Use Case 1: C++ RAG Sample that supports most popular models like LLaMA 3
+## RAG Sample

-This example showcases for Retrieval-Augmented Generation based on text-generation Large Language Models (LLMs): `chatglm`, `LLaMA`, `Qwen` and other models with the same signature and bert model for embedding feature extraction.
+This example showcases for Retrieval-Augmented Generation based on text-generation Large Language Models (LLMs): `LLaMA`, `Qwen` and other models with the same signature and bert model for embedding feature extraction.
 The sample fearures `ov::genai::LLMPipeline` and configures it for the chat scenario.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot) which provides an example of LLM-powered RAG in Python.
+This RAG sample project is still under development.
+Now we support the following features:
+1. Multi-Vector Retriever for RAG on text: QA over Document
+2. Multi-Vector Retriever for RAG on image: Photo search with DB retrieval

-### Download and convert the model and tokenizers
+### Model Preparation: Download and convert the model and tokenizers

 The `--upgrade-strategy eager` option is needed to ensure `optimum-intel` is upgraded to the latest version.
 Windows:([Python 3.11.9](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) is tested)